Subsidence and your home insurance.

 What causes subsidence?

 Trees and shrubs: the roots of trees and shrubs can cause problems if they dry out the soil too much.
-Especially if they’re planted too close to your house.
+Especially if they’re planted too close to your home.

-Leaking drains or water mains: if the ground becomes too soft from water, it might not be strong enough to support your home.
+Leaking drains or water mains: if the ground becomes very soft from a lot of water, it might not be strong enough to support your home.

 Clay soil: this kind of soil shrinks and cracks during hot, dry weather.
-If it doesn't recover, the ground around your home can start to move.
+If it doesn't recover as the temperature changes, the ground around your home could start to move.

 Mining: homes built on old coal mines could be prone to subsidence if the material used to fill in the mine collapses beneath them.